 2. Up to date maintenance tips

-If your product or service requires maintenance or upgrades share information about this.
+If your product or service requires maintenance or upgrades to share information about this.
 Explain how the upgrade will improve the current service and how they can get hold of it.

 3. Make it visual

 There is nothing more offputting than a huge chunk of text.
 Your subscribers will prefer to get their information in visual format and infographics are the best way to do this.
 They are easy and cheap to create yourself using free packages such as Canva.